lshell6/Reward-Redemption-System/README.md

 2. Future Scope

+- Clean up DB class, consolodate all updateEmployeeX & updateManagerX to just one updateEmployee & updateManager classes.

--Cleaner UI
+- Cleaner UI

--Main issue to tackle: organization with merging using git
+- Main issue to tackle: organization with merging using git

   Possible solution: Using Interface class